 I loved my stay at the Alta Lodge.
 The service was friendly (but not overbearing), food was 5-stars, and the large rooms allowed you to spread out and be comfortable.
 The Alta Lodge is a great fit for families with its kids programs or for people wanting a quiet getaway with incredible skiing and all the post-ski amenities.

 For more information and to plan your next ski vacation, visit the Alta Lodge website (and make sure to tell them that you read about them on Bearfoot Theory).

-WHERE WOULD YOU LIKE TO TAKE A SKI VACATION?
+WHERE WOULD YOU LIKE TO TAKE A SKI VACATION AT THE ALTA LODGE?
 LEAVE A COMMENT BELOW, TWEET ME, OR WRITE ME A POST ON FACEBOOK.

 A big thanks to the Alta Lodge for hosting me during my stay.
 As always, all opinions and words are entirely my own.There are 2 comments on this post.